Quick Answer

 Most business accounts require a minimum opening deposit.
 Have cash or a check ready.
 Keep the account above any minimum balance thresholds to avoid monthly fees.

 Mixing personal and business finances is one of the most common mistakes small business owners make.
-A dedicated business account:
+A dedicated business account keeps tax-time bookkeeping clean, preserves the liability protection of an LLC (courts can "pierce the veil" of commingled accounts), and builds a banking history your business needs for loans later.
+The 3 biggest benefits:

 - Makes it much easier to track business income and expenses at tax time